arpit15006/Base/README.md

 The project serves both traditional gamers looking for new experiences and crypto enthusiasts seeking engaging applications beyond speculation.
 By implementing a balanced economy with peer-to-peer trading and skill-based rewards, it demonstrates Base's capabilities for gaming applications through fast transactions, low fees, and scalable smart contracts.

-This project is submitted for the Entertainment track of the Base Hackathon, creating a consumer-facing gaming application that leverages Base's infrastructure.
+**This project is submitted for the Consumer track of the Base Hackathon, creating a consumer-facing gaming application that leverages Base's infrastructure.**

 ---